 Check your CA's documentation to find out how to do this.

 - The CA will send you a certificate.

 Import the new certificate into your local keystore:

 keytool -importcert -alias tomcat -keystore <MY_KEYSTORE_FILENAME> -file <MY_CERTIFICATE_FILENAME>

-Please note that some CAs require you to install an intermediate certificate before importing your certificate.
-Please refer to your CA documentation to successfully install your certificate.
+Some CAs require you to install an intermediate certificate before importing your certificate.
+You should follow your CA documentation to successfully install your certificate.

 If you receive an error, and you use Verisign or GoDaddy, you may need to export the certificate to PKCS12 format along with the private key.

 First, remove the certificate added above from the keystore:

 Then export to PKCS12 format:

 openssl pkcs12 -export -in <MY_CERTIFICATE_NAME> -inkey <MY_PRIVATEKEY_NAME> -out <MY_PKC12_KEYSTORE_NAME> -name tomcat -CAfile <MY_ROOTCERTIFICATE_NAME-alsoCalledBundleCertificateInGoDaddy> -caname root